William Castle: Rosemary's Baby

 According to Spine Tingler!
 The William Castle Story, he mortgaged his home (again) and obtained the movie rights to the Ira Levin novel before it was published, hoping to finally direct a prestigious A-movie himself.
+In his autobiography, Castle claimed that he was the second director to have been approached for the film project, after Alfred Hitchcock.
 He made a deal with Paramount Pictures, then under Robert Evans, who insisted on hiring director Roman Polanski.
 Castle had to settle for producing the film.
-He had a cameo, playing the grey-haired man standing outside the phone booth where Rosemary, played by Mia Farrow, is attempting to get in touch with the obstetrician.
+He had a cameo, playing the grey-haired man standing outside the phone booth where Rosemary, played by Mia Farrow, is attempting to get in touch with her obstetrician.

 Castle was unable to build on the film's success.
 He suffered kidney failure soon after its release.
-By the time he recovered, all momentum was lost, and he went back to making B-movies.
+By the time he recovered, all momentum had been lost, and he went back to making B-movies.
 His most significant acting role was also his last—as the director of the doomed "Waterloo" epic in The Day of the Locust in 1975.